By Justin Walton | Investopedia

 Certainly one of the largest factors for retirees to consider when moving abroad is the availability of quality healthcare.
 Many are surprised to find the healthcare system in Mexico is not only very good, it is actually world class and very affordable.
 Costs for common surgeries and procedures can be 25% to 50% of what is paid in the U.S. Doctors and dentists are commonly educated and trained in America and Europe, and their facilities are usually supplied with the latest equipment and technologies.
 Many foreigners travel to Mexico from all over the world for medical treatments or procedures.
 Medical tourism has boomed in Mexico because many procedures and treatments, which have proven to be successful, are either extremely expensive or not yet approved in other countries.

-As of 2014 (more recent specific data not available), an office visit with a doctor or specialist cost approximately $35 to $50.
+As of 2017, an office visit with a doctor or specialist cost approximately $35 to $50, according to International Living.
 House calls were around the same price.
 Lab tests clocked in at about a third of the price paid in the United States, and a CT scan cost 25% of what is paid for the procedure north of the border.
 An overnight stay in a private hospital room is under $100 on average, and a visit to a dentist for teeth cleaning costs around $30.
 Prices have risen in Mexico, but also in the U.S., so the general difference seems to be about the same.

 Infrastructure and Communications